 We’ve got your back when you steal the good candy from your kids’ stash because sugar is so bad for their growing bodies, and so necessary for a mom’s shrinking sanity.

-We’ve got your back when you sneak to the kitchen to add a couple more minutes on to the “time out” timer.
-Sure, your kid will grow up with a really messed up concept of what 5-minutes is, but we’re confident you earned that extra two minutes of (relative) me time today.
+We’ve got your back when you sneak to the kitchen to add a couple more minutes to the “time out” timer.
+Sure, your kid will grow up with a really messed up concept of what 5 minutes is, but we’re confident you earned that extra 2 minutes of (relative) me time today.

 And the next time my kid asks, “Wow, what did that mom do that was so mean?”
 I will say, “She’s not mean.
 She helped her kid and they just haven’t realized it yet.”